Weed Control In Lawns

 Examples are:

-• Glyphosate – moves through the plant to the roots.
-Usually takes 1-3 weeks to take effect.
-Soil is unaffected by glyphosate and can be planted as soon as plants have died.
+• Glyphosate – it's systemic, so it moves through the plant to the roots.
+It usually takes about 10 days to take effect.

-• Woody Weed-Killers – very effective control for unwanted trees and shrubs (check local Council regulations before removing trees).
+• Brush Killers – very effective control for unwanted trees and shrubs (check local Council regulations before using on established trees).
+Yates Woody Weedkiller is our favourite.

 Tips for applying herbicides